cgreenhalgh/losing-her-voice/audience-server/README.md

 - `author` (string, optional) - creator of configuration
 - `version` (string) - version identifier for configuration file (advisory only)

+Options, general UI options, object with:
+- `notifyVibrate` (boolean, default false) attempt to vibrate on new post
+- `notifyPopup` (boolean, default false) attempt to show pop-up on new post
+- `notifySound` (boolean, default false) attempt to play notification sound on new post
+- `noSoundInShow` (boolean, default false) disable notification sound in show (even if enabled in pre/post)
+- `notifyView` (boolean, default false) attempt to vibrate on new view

 Menu Item, i.e. entry in normal navigational menu such as "About Geraldine"; object with:
 - `id` (string) - unique internal ID, referred to from View `defaultMenuId`
 - `title` (string) - menu item text and page title